 This way, both you and your bank account will soon be unshakeable!

 Money is a behemoth.
-It makes this book look like a short story.
+It makes Unshakeable look like a short story.
 In case of such a complex topic, that’s a good thing.
 I’d actually recommend you read this first and then, as you learn more, go for bigger and more in-depth books.
 Even if you stop there, the principles in this one alone will carry you a long way.
 Big thumbs up!